 - Mix all ingredients for the dipping sauce, and add marinated carrot and green papaya.

-- Lay cooked rice cake on an oiled plate, put a spoonful of filling in the middle and roll.
+- Put a spoonful of the filling into the middle and roll.

-- Serve with dipping sauce, fried shallots, and fresh coriander.
+- Serve with dipping sauce, fried shallots, lettuce and herbs.